DoctorWhoof/mini_sdl/readme.md

 Designed primarily to provide raw access to an RGB pixel buffer and display its contents correctly, with timing options like Vsync and frame rate limiting, and scaling options like Aspect Ratio and integer scaling.

 I decided to make this crate after spending an entire weekend testing multiple other libraries that could potentially perform this task, but failed to either perform well or present the frames with proper frame pacing.
-SDL2 was, the only library that satisfied all requirements, but turned out to be the most complext to use!
+SDL2 was the only high-level library that satisfied all requirements, but turned out to be the most complex to use!

 The main goal is to favor simplicity over features.
 With that said, it will expand in the future, providing access to other basic SDL2 features like sound.